scribblemaniac/firefox-ios-tab-recovery/README.md

 *Disclaimer: This is not an official tool and is in no way affiliated with Firefox, the Mozilla Foundation, or any of its subsidiaries*

-This repository contains a small dockerized Node.js tool to extract a list of open tabs from a local iOS backup.
+This repository contains a small dockerized Node.js tool that extracts a list of open tabs from a local iOS backup.
 This was tested and works with a backup from Firefox 1.126.2, but may not work with backups from older versions of Firefox due to a change to the tab storage method, which happened around v1.114.
+Information on how to recover tabs from older versions of Firefox, or a PR implementing such recovery are welcome.

 ## Setup